rikaa15/shadow-scraper/docs/vaults-performance.md

 This report estimates the 30-day realized past gains for DeFi pools on the Sonic network.

-Calculations are based on available APR data.
+Calculations are based on available APR data and market trends for each vault.

 An initial investment of $100,000 is assumed for each pool.